sensorimotor-superlab/sensorimotor-superlab.github.io/join.md

 - [Statistics](https://www.uwo.ca/stats/graduate/index.html) (Diedrichsen)
 - [Physiology & Pharmacology](https://www.schulich.uwo.ca/physpharm/graduate/index.html) (Pruszynski)

 Send your PDF to the one of us who you think might be most appropriate to act as your primary supervisor: jdiedric@uwo.ca, pgribble@uwo.ca, or andrew.pruszynski@uwo.ca.
-We strongly encourage students that want to work collaboratively between labs to apply.
+We strongly encourage students who want to work collaboratively between labs to apply.
 If you plan to do so, simply explain which labs are involved in your statement of research interest.

 The review of applications will begin December 5, 2022, and will continue until positions are filled.